serras/emacs-haskell-tutorial/tutorial.md

 ## `haskell-mode`

-Now that the repsitory is set up, installing `haskell-mode` is very easy:
+Now that the repository is set up, installing `haskell-mode` is very easy:
   * Press `M-x`, then write `package-refresh-contents`.
 In the bottom of your Emacs window you should see written `M-x package-refresh-contents`.
 Then press Enter: this will update the list of available packages in the repositories.
   * Press `M-x`, then write `package-install` and press Enter.
   * The bottom of the window will show the message to `Install package:`.
 Write `haskell-mode` and press Enter.
   * The Haskell mode will be downloaded and installed at your user directory.

 A piece of advice: most of the times you need to write something in Emacs, you can use Tab to autocomplete what you have written or show different possibilities.
 For example, if you press `M-x` and then write `package-` and press Tab, you will see all the commands related to package management popping up.
-If you then continue writting `r` and press Tab, the only option is `package-refresh-contents`, so it will be written for you ;)
+If you then continue writing `r` and press Tab, the only option is `package-refresh-contents`, so it will be written for you ;)

 In order to use `haskell-mode`, you need to select one of the three [indentation modes](https://github.com/haskell/haskell-mode/wiki/Indentation) that it provides.
 The indentation mode specifies how Enter and Tab will be treated when working with Haskell code.
 The most advanced one is called `haskell-indentation`.
 To enable it:
   * Open your personal configuration file.
 Remember, to do so press `M-:`, then write `(find-file user-init-file)` and finally press Enter.